Christine Darby // Originally published September 2020 as part of Hiring an SEO // Updated: October 2024

 • Cold outreach: Unsolicited SEO spam emails (or calls) from anyone claiming they found errors on your site is likely a fear tactic to secure business.
 We get the same emails.
 So does Google.
 Typically as your site gains traction, the more SEO spam you’ll see.
 Don’t click any links, just delete the emails.
 If in doubt, check the sending address and try to verify the company, most spam emails come from a generic address or a domain with no website.
 Typical cold outreach messaging includes:

-• A list of errors on your site: You can use free SEO tools to check for broken links.
+• A list of errors on your site.
+Use free SEO tools to check for broken links.

 • Out-of-date tactics: Backlinks do not hold as much weight today and not all are beneficial.
 Earned editorial links from authoritative sites are amazing, but genuine “digital PR” is hard.
 And no, a pay-to-play link in Forbes will not lend you credibility.
-Avoid services that sell backlinks or agencies that suggest links are the solution to your problem.
-And any mention of a needed “word count for SEO” can be ignored.
+Avoid services that sell backlinks, or agencies that suggest links are the solution to your problem.
+And outdated ideas such as an “ideal blog length” can be ignored.

 • Bait-and-switch: Low-cost SEO services are sometimes used as a bait-and-switch tactic.
 Agencies promise quick results, only to later insist that paid ads are the “only effective solution” for your site.
 Ads are a legitimate strategy, but it’s essential to discern whether the provider’s true intention is to profit from managing your ad spend or to genuinely improve your organic traffic.
 If an agency knows SEM versus SEO is the best option for your timeline, this should be mentioned during your first meeting.
 If a switch occurs, consider it a red flag and look for a transparent partner.